-Upon notice to the Title IX Coordinator, the Title IX Coordinator will implement any interim supportive measures deemed reasonable and necessary to both the reporting party and responding party.
-The Title IX Coordinator will advise the reporting party of their options for resolution.
-Herzing University presumes that the respondent is not responsible for the alleged policy violation until a determination is made at the conclusion of its resolution procedures.
+Upon notice to the Title IX Coordinator, the Title IX Coordinator will implement any interim supportive measures deemed reasonable and necessary to both the Complainant and Responding Party.
+The Title IX Coordinator will advise the Complainant of their options for resolution.
+Herzing University presumes that the Responding Party is not responsible for the alleged policy violation until a determination is made at the conclusion of its resolution procedures.

-The University will initiate a confidential investigation that is thorough, reliable, impartial, prompt and fair.
+Herzing University will initiate a confidential investigation that is thorough, reliable, impartial, prompt and fair.
 The investigation and the subsequent resolution process determine whether the Title IX policy has been violated.
-If so, the University will promptly implement effective remedies designed to end the discrimination, prevent its recurrence and address its effects.
+If so, Herzing University will promptly implement effective remedies designed to end the Sexual Harassment, prevent its recurrence and address its effects.